ksadangrit/nz_citizenship/README.md

 * Check for any duplicate using the Data cleanup → Remove duplicates
 * Trim any whitespaces using Trim whitespace under the Data cleanup
 * Change the column name from `_id` to `ID`
+* As no empty rows or NA values are present, we won't eliminate any rows

 **Replace blank cells with 0**